marius-wieschollek/passwords/.github/ISSUE_TEMPLATE/Bug_report.md

 If you have an issue for the **BROWSER EXTENSION**, there is another repository for that -> https://github.com/marius-wieschollek/passwords-webextension

+Check the issue tracker
+ -> https://github.com/marius-wieschollek/passwords/issues?utf8=%E2%9C%93&q=is%3Aissue
-If you experience a **BUG** or want to request a **FEATURE** check if there is already a similar issue -> https://github.com/marius-wieschollek/passwords/issues?utf8=%E2%9C%93&q=is%3Aissue or try the NIGHTLY releases
+ or try the NIGHTLY releases
  -> https://apps.nextcloud.com/apps/passwords/releases

-If none of the options above fit you, delete this block and describe your request instead.
-Then fill out the form below.
-_Remember not to include personal data as this is public._
+Remember not to include personal data as this is public.
+-->

 ### System Information